timotholt/bootstrap/README.md

 user-128.svg
 README.md

+2. Extra files included:

+Wireframes the html pages are based on (Admin Page v01.png and User Page v01.png) are in the images directory also.

-2. Files that are in the repository but not used:
+3. Files that are in the repository but not used:

 index.html was a temporary file we used in class.

 user.css and admin.css are included but not used.
 Wishful thinking.
 Sigh.

-wireframes the html pages are based on (Admin Page v01.png and User Page v01.png) are in the images directory also.

 ===============================